AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 2. Aviatrix Log Format for Log Management Systems
 ==================================================

-Following types of Aviatrix log keywords can be identified by the Log Management System for further analysis:
+The following types of Aviatrix log keywords can be identified by the Log Management System for further analysis:

 - `AviatrixVPNSession <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#id1>`_